Churchman lab subgroups

 Coupling of transcription and splicing

 In mammalian cells, alternative splicing of RNA transcripts allows extensive diversification and tailoring of cells’ protein repertoires, yet this process frequently goes awry in diseases ranging from cancer to neurological disorders.
 Splicing is largely co-transcriptional, and transcription shapes splicing outcomes.
-Two mechanisms have been proposed to mediate the observed coupling of transcription and splicing.
-In the recruitment model, alternative splicing outcomes arise through the physical interactions of different splicing factors with RNA polymerase II (Pol II).
-In the kinetic coupling model, transcription events such as pausing vary the elongation rate and thereby adjust the relative “windows of opportunity” for competing alternative splicing reactions.
-The recruitment and kinetic models are not mutually exclusive and combinations of the two could create a range of control mechanisms.
-The molecular mechanisms that control transcriptional pausing around exons and the factors that connect transcription elongation to splicing remain largely uncharacterized.
 NET-seq provides the nucleotide resolution necessary to resolve pausing events in single mammalian exons.
 Our NET-seq data show pronounced pausing at exon junctions, in a manner that correlates with the splicing fate of the exon.
-RNA polymerase not only detects the exon, but knows whether it will be retained in the RNA.
+RNA polymerase not only detects the exon, but knows whether it will be retained in the RNA (Mayer, di Iulio et al., Cell, 2015).
 We are now starting projects to determine how the pausing occurs and, ideally, to determine their functional consequence.
 This work will contribute to our understanding of the kinetic model of alternative splicing.

 Intracellular descendants of engulfed α-proteobacteria, mitochondria have gradually transferred many of the genes from their genome to the nucleus, retaining a small but significant subset on a circular genome tucked within the mitochondrial matrix.
 As eukaryotic cells evolved, the mitochondrial genome diverged dramatically from its prokaryotic and eukaryotic nuclear counterparts to adopt a different genetic code, tRNA structure and RNA polymerase.
 As a result of this divergence, decades of groundbreaking research on eukaryotic nuclear and prokaryotic gene expression do not provide sufficient insight into the mechanisms that guarantee the faithful mitochondrial gene expression, which permits mitochondria to serve flexible roles in oxidative phosphorylation and signal transduction pathways, including the regulation of apoptosis.